 The next step in selling a house in NY state is to schedule the real estate closing.
 Your real estate attorney nyc will need to do several things to prepare for a closing.
 First, the attorney will review the title report ordered by the buyers’ attorney to see if there are any issues that must be resolved before a closing.
 These may include liens or violations against the property.
 Second, your attorney will prepare all of the closing documents, including the deed and transfer tax documents.
 Third, your attorney will calculate the amounts owed at closing, which may include nyc coop closing costs, new york condo closing costs, and condo closing costs nyc buyer.

 If you had a mortgage, your attorney will request a pay-off letter to determine the amount owed to your lender.
-Your attorney will also calculate the closing costs that you owe and proceeds owed to you by the buyers.
-In order to schedule a closing date the buyer’s mortgage broker will need to receive a clear to close from the lender or what’s also called a closing statement or closing statement real estate.
+Your attorney will also calculate the closing costs that you owe and the proceeds owed to you by the buyers.
+In order to schedule a closing date, the buyer’s mortgage broker will need to receive a clear to close from the lender or what’s also called a closing statement or closing statement real estate.
 In addition, the buyer’s title company will need to issue a clear to close to the buyer’s attorney.

-Finally, the last step in selling a house in NY is the closing itself, in which both you and your real estate attorney NYC will attend.
+Finally, the last step in selling a house in NY is the closing itself, in which both you and your real estate closing lawyer NYC will attend.
 At the closing, your real estate attorney NYC will review and advise you on the documents that you are signing, such as the deed, transfer tax documents and any other relevant documents.
 At the end of the closing, you will have sold your house and the buyer will become the new owner, effectively taking and assuming legal ownership.
 This is the last stage in selling your house as is in NY.

 In addition to counseling the seller about types of real estate listing agreements, the NY real estate attorney will also discuss with the seller about home disclosures.
 New York law requires you, the seller, to disclose known home defects to the buyer when it comes to selling a house as is in NY.
 Under today’s law, you, as a New York home seller, could be found liable to a buyer for having failed to disclose certain property conditions, or defects, in the course of the sale.